50 Interesting & Fun Facts About Louisiana State You Should Know

 The park dedicated to Louis Armstrong now sits at the edge of the French Quarter and is on the National Register of Historic Places.
 It is the site of local festivals and music throughout the year.

-Famous Jazz Musician Jelly Roll Morton was from Louisiana
+Famous jazz musician Jelly Roll Morton was from Louisiana

-Born in New Orleans as Ferdinand Joseph LaMothe, Jelly Roll Morton was a famous jazz musician who claimed to have invented the genre.
 Much debate exists around this, with other musicians claiming otherwise and so many different versions of information on Louisiana jazz.
 Whether he was or wasn't the inventor of jazz, Morton did compose some of its biggest hits like the Jelly Roll Blues and King Porter Stomp.

 fotoluminate/Depositphotos.com